 3. Special Installation Option

 If the piano is over 500 pounds, you may want plan out a special installation for your grand piano.
-Installing a laminate “island” for just the piano can help protect a whole room’s installation, especially if it is a larger room.
+Installing a laminate “island” for just the piano can help protect the flooring, especially if it is a larger room.
 An “island” refers to a section of laminate that is installed with moldings around the edges and flows into the rest of the room, therefore creating an island for the piano that is reinforced on all sides.

-With any piece of furniture over a laminate, we always recommend to place felt pads underneath the legs.
-With a piano, we recommend using the rubber coasters specifically for pianos.
-The rubber discs will help to disburse the weight of the legs and/or wheels to prevent any denting, scratching or even damage to the subfloor below.
-It will also keep the piano in place, which is safer for the laminate flooring joints.
-Lastly, we recommend hiring a professional to move the piano into and out of the room to avoid damages.
+With any piece of furniture over a laminate, we always recommend to place felt pads beneath the legs.
+With a piano, we recommend using protective coasters designed specifically from pianos.
+There are many protector options on the market, and we recommend purchasing a product designed specifically for your type of flooring, and your type of piano.
+The protectors beneath the legs of your piano will help to disburse the weight to prevent any denting, scratching or even damage to the subfloor below.
+It will also keep the piano in place, which is ideal for the laminate flooring joints.
+Lastly, we recommend hiring a professional to move the piano into and out of the room to avoid damage.

-The biggest concern with a heavy object is the limiting of the flooring to expand.
+The biggest concern with a heavy object is pinning your laminate to the subfloor.
 With direct pressure on the joints and planks, this can cause buckling if expansion and contraction is blocked.
 Pianos under 500 pounds should be fine over a properly installed laminate floor.
 With a floating floor, it is important to stagger joints and properly place transition moldings.
 If the room is larger than 30′ in any direction, the flooring will need a transition piece to maintain flooring stability.
 With these things in mind, go ahead and enjoy a newly renovated piano room to play in!
-Laminate is a great option for under a grand piano.
+Laminate is a great flooring option for your piano.